-Monetary Assets consists of those assets that have a value to pay or receive in a fixed number of units of currency.
+Monetary Assets consist of those assets that have a value to pay or receive in a fixed number of units of currency.
 However, before we delve into monetary assets – let us try to understand why an asset will be monetary or non-monetary.
 What is the reason for having this distinction?
-Accounting Standards Board of India and GAAP has defined both of these terms.
-Each of them serves a purpose and the distinctions are important to understand.
+Accounting Standards Board of India and GAAP have defined both of these terms.
+Each of them serves a purpose, and the distinctions are important to understand.

 Defining Monetary and Non-Monetary

 When one thinks of monetary assets – one question comes to mind.
 Are not all assets monetary?
 Technically speaking, a monetary item is that which has a fixed value in a particular currency.
 The fixed value does not change even if the purchasing power of the currency changes with inflation.

 - Defining Monetary and Non-Monetary

 - Monetary and Non-Monetary Items

 - Non-Monetary Assets

 - Assets Can be Either Monetary or Non-Monetary

 - Treatment as per International Standards

 - Year-End Reporting